Edit page in Livemark

 We use Github as a code and issues hosting platform.
 To report a bug or propose a new feature, please open an issue.
 For pull requests, we would ask you initially create an issue and then create a pull requests linked to this issue.

-Using a Docker container
+Using Docker

 Use the following command to build the container: